mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **Major Rulers**

 The dynasty has seen five major rulers across twelve centuries.
 Aethos (0-187 CR) founded both the kingdom and its unique succession system.
 Silvara (187-412 CR), the first chosen heir, proved the system's wisdom through centuries of just rule.
 Theron (412-689 CR) was a warrior-druid who defended the realm from raiders and expanded its borders.
-Elaria (689-1043 CR) enjoyed the longest reign in Aehorian history, expanding the city and establishing many of its current institutions.
-Aelindra (1043-Present) has ruled for over two centuries, guiding the kingdom through increasingly challenging times.
+Elaria (689-1110 CR) enjoyed the longest reign in Aethorian history, expanding the city and establishing many of its current institutions.
+Aelindra (1110-Present) has ruled for nearly a century and a half, guiding the kingdom through increasingly challenging times.

 ### Growth and Development (0-1247 CR)